4 Sustainable Marketing Examples and Why They Work

 Even service-based, paperless companies can still play a role.
 For example, your company could support environmentally focused nonprofit organizations through donations or volunteerism.

 While Lego’s appeal to helping children will emotionally resonate with its customers, that same message could fall flat with the outdoorsy, nature-loving Patagonia customers who may or may not have children.
-Apple’s message reinforces its commitment to social justice, which it spent millions on in 2020.
+Apple’s message reinforces its commitment to social justice, on which it spent millions in 2020.

 The key ingredient in all of these?
 Strategic authenticity.
 All of these companies carefully selected the images and words that not only reflect their brand and mission but appeal to their customers and therefore their bottom line.